ploetz-zeller/symbio-documentation/docs/admin/features/process-design/best-practice-tasks/best-practice-tasks.md

 # Best practice tasks

 Best practice tasks are repository objects belonging to the _Processes_ facet.
-By activating this feature, the sub navigation 'best practice tasks' is shown under the PROCESSES facet:
+By activating this feature, the sub navigation 'best practice tasks' is shown under the _Processes_ facet:

 ![screen](../media/best_practice_tasks.png)